Free Printable: Low Carb & Keto Food List

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for low carb oatmeal, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my keto oatmeal recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 - Chia Seeds – These absorb liquid and help to thicken the low carb oatmeal.
-If you don’t have them, you can use whole flaxseeds or extra flaxseed meal instead.
+I’ve used whole flaxseeds when I was out and they worked pretty well.

-- Flaxseed Meal – This helps with thickening as well.
-I prefer golden flaxseed meal, which has the most neutral flavor, but regular brown flaxseed meal works as well.
+- Flaxseed Meal – Another (smoother) thickener.
+I prefer golden flaxseed meal because it has a milder flavor, but the darker kind works, too.
 If you need a substitute, you can use super fine blanched almond flour like this, or grind whole flaxseeds with a coffee grinder or food processor.

-- Protein Powder – This collagen is my favorite way to add protein (I like to add it into keto coffee, cookie dough bites, and protein cookies, too!), but you could also use whey protein isolate or plant-based protein powders instead.
+- Protein Powder – This collagen is my favorite way to add protein to this keto oatmeal.
+(I add it into keto coffee, cookie dough bites, and protein cookies, too!)
+You can use whey protein isolate or plant-based protein powders instead, but choose one that you know dissolves well, so you don’t get a chalky or gritty texture.
+Check labels to avoid added sugar.

-- Unsweetened Coconut Milk – This is the liquid part of the recipe, which gets absorbed into the other ingredients and creates a creamy texture.
-Use the thick canned kind like this, not the thin liquid kind from a carton, or your keto oatmeal will be too thin.
-You could also use heavy cream if you are not dairy free.
-Unsweetened almond milk or coconut milk beverage would also work, but the result will be thinner and less creamy.
+- Unsweetened Coconut Milk – I use the thick canned kind like this.
+Avoid the thin liquid kind from a carton, or your keto oatmeal will be too thin.
+You can also use heavy cream if you’re not dairy free.
+I’ve tried unsweetened almond milk as well, but the result is much thinner and less creamy.

 How To Make Keto Oatmeal